tldr-pages/tldr/pages/windows/reg.md

 # reg

 > A command-line interface for managing keys and their values in the Windows registry.
-> This command also has documentation about its subcommands, e.g. `reg add`.
+> Some subcommands such as `reg add` have their own usage documentation.
 > More information: <https://docs.microsoft.com/windows-server/administration/windows-commands/reg>.

 - Execute registry commands: